ESPRI-Mod/docs/mkdocs/docs/hermes/maintenance.md

 hermes-mq-daemons-start
 ```

-Then, move back the emails in the inbox AMPQ-TEMP from AMQP-PROD
+Then, move back the emails in the inbox AMPQ-TEMP from AMPQ-PROD

 Then, move the emails in the inbox AMPQ-PROD to AMPQ-TEMP.

-* Start the MQ daemon back

 Connect to hermes-mq-prod, then run :